Tangerine NBN review

 Tangerine’s main selling point is its low-cost fees.
 If you’re looking to save as much as possible on your NBN connection, it is still a provider worth checking out, not least because it offers a 14-day risk-free trial period for you to test out the service.

 Tangerine is also promoting the free fibre-to-the-premises (FTTP) NBN upgrade being rolled out around the country.
 This refers to the NBN’s commitment to upgrade customers with fibre-to-the-node (FTTN) and fibre-to-the-curb (FTTC) connections to the faster FTTP type.
-The NBN has already identified select suburbs in Australia that will receive the upgrade first, and has said these upgrade works should be completed by the end of 2023.
+The NBN has already identified select suburbs in Australia that will receive the upgrade first, and has said these upgrade works should have been completed by the end of 2023.

 If you’re already signed up with Tangerine, or you’re considering taking out a service with the RSP, you can enter your address to find out if you’re eligible.
-If you are and you wish to take advantage of the upgrade, then you will need to order a minimum of an NBN 100 plan if you’re an FTTN customer, or an NBN 250 plan if you’re currently a FTTC customer.
+If you are and you wish to take advantage of the upgrade, then you will need to order a minimum of an NBN 100 plan if you’re an FTTN customer, or an NBN 250 plan if you’re currently an FTTC customer.

 Tangerine will then organise for an NBN technician to come to your home to install the necessary equipment inside your property — the premises connection device (PCD) should have already been installed on the outside of your property — and you will soon be connected to faster fibre.